PlanQK/workflow-modeler/README.md

 modeler in different UI frameworks can be found [here for a Vue.js app](components/bpmn-q-vue) and [here for an Angular app](components/bpmn-q-angular).

 The Quantum Workflow Modeler is a HTML web component.
-Its inner structure is defined in an shadow DOM to avoid CSS conflicts.
 The UI components of the modeler are defined with React-js and written in JavaScript.
 To package the project, webpack is used.
 The tests of the project use mocha with chai for karma.